- Download our Moving to Brussels Guide (PDF)

 + PRO: Comprehensive public transport network

 With so many options available to them, including trains, trams, metros, buses and even waterbuses, expats will be able to get anywhere in the city using public transport.
-In fact, one could travel anywhere in the country via some of these transport networks.
+In fact, you could travel anywhere in the country (and beyond) via some of these transport networks.

 - CON: Traffic is a nightmare in the city

-Owing to the fact that many people prefer to drive over utilising the public transport in the city, traffic in Brussels is all too common and stressful to navigate.
+Traffic in Brussels is all too common and is stressful to navigate.
 The layout of the city means local and long-distance drivers have to use the same roads and highways.
-Collisions are common and the resulting traffic jams are headache inducing.
 On top of this, parking is extremely limited in the city centre.

 Lifestyle in Brussels